fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Orthogonal Projection

-Provides the shortest distance between a vector and a subspace by providing a point that is perpendicular to the subspace.
+- Provides the shortest distance between a vector and a subspace by providing a point that is perpendicular to the subspace.
+- If you think of an orthogonal projection forming a right triangle between the vectors, you can apply the law of cosines to find the angle between the two vectors.
+- By combining orthogonal projection (to get the adjacent side) with the law of cosines (to relate lengths and angles), you can compute the ratio of projection length to vector length, and that ratio is _cosine similarity_[^cosinesim] : how much of a one vector lies in the direction of another measured by the angle between the vectors.

 ## Matrices